-Just south of Playa Bejuco are arguably two of the most beautiful and least visited beaches in Costa Rica.
-Playa San Miguel is a desolate and beautiful beach buffeted by a hulking granite headland and backed by elegant coconut palms.
-There's a no-name bar at the end of the road, on the beach.
+Two of the most gorgeous – yet least visited – beaches in Costa Rica are on this stretch of the peninsula, just south of Bejuca.
+Playa San Miguel is a stunning, desolate beach buffeted by a hulking granite headland and backed by elegant coconut palms.
+There are a couple of restaurants spread out on the beach, but not much more.
 Playa Coyote, to the south, is likewise a wilderness beach, but at high tide much of the fine, silver-gray sand gets swallowed up.
-San Miguel and Coyote serve as nesting grounds for olive ridley turtles.
+Both beaches serve as nesting grounds for olive ridley turtles.

 A number of in-the-know foreigners have settled in the area and opened accommodations and restaurants near the shoreline.
 If you're looking for a proper village, La Javilla is located 2km inland from Playa San Miguel; further south, San Francisco de Coyote is 4km inland from Playa Coyote.
 Get here before this slice of 'old' Costa Rica becomes the 'new' Costa Rica.